UCSBCarpentry/2021-08-09-ucsb-bash-online/index.md

   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.

+  You need to download <a href="http://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip">shell-lesson-data.zip</a> and move it to your desktop.
 </p>

 {% comment %}